 Founded in 1972 ActionAid is a global justice federation working for a world free from poverty and oppression.
 ActionAid's particular focus on women's rights run through all of its work: from grassroots programmes delivered in partnership with civil society, social movements and people living in poverty; to emergency relief and campaigning.

 Working with ActionAid's international secretariat in London, we overhauled their legacy Drupal website – including migration from Drupal 6 to Drupal 8 – and, working with project partners Contentious and Big Fan, delivered content strategy development and a mobile-first redesign.

-The content of the legacy site had grown organically and was of wildly varying quality, due mainly to the absence of an overall content strategy.
-Additionally, the typeface and the visual design was dated and no longer serving the digital strategy.
+The content of the legacy site had grown organically and was of wildly varying quality, due mainly to the absence of an overall content strategy, and the visual design was dated and no longer serving the digital strategy.

 Upgrading a legacy site from Drupal 6 to Drupal 8 provided the opportunity to re-architect the approach to delivering multiple similar sites, with a separate installation for each country site and greater autonomy for each country office.

 Advances in configuration management in Drupal 8 allowed us to share configuration across multiple sites while allowing each site to override and customise configuration within predefined limits.
 This means each country site can benefit from features, functionality and security developments on the International site while maintaining the autonomy they require in content and user management.